rycus86/blog-content/posts/010_Swarm_secrets.md

 ## Secret names to the rescue

-Thankfully for us, [version 3.5](TODO) of the Composefile schema has added the ability to define a [name for a secret](TODO) (or [config](TODO)) that is different from its key in the *YAML* file.
-What is even better, is that this name also supports variable substitutions! *Yay!* Using a specific name for the secret will get Docker to create it with that exact name, without prefixing it with the stack namespace or otherwise modified.
+Thankfully for us, [version 3.5](https://docs.docker.com/compose/compose-file/compose-versioning/#version-35) of the Composefile schema has added the ability to define a [name for a secret](https://docs.docker.com/compose/compose-file/#secrets-configuration-reference) (or [config](https://docs.docker.com/compose/compose-file/#configs-configuration-reference)), that is different from its key in the *YAML* file.
+What is even better, is that this name also supports variable substitutions! *Yay!* Using a specific name for the secret will get Docker to create it with that exact name, without prefixing it with the stack namespace, or otherwise modified.
 Going back to the original Composefile, we only need to update the version to `3.5`, and define a name for the secret.

 > You'll also have to be on Docker version `17.12.0` or higher.
-(TODO)

 ```yaml
 version: '3.5'